 - When facilities are built they need to have policies for men and women and be inclusive for both parents.

 These are changes that have to be thought through by leaders of an organization in order to make an impact and bring inclusivity.

 Paternity leave is a very common challenge because if you look at our representation of men and women in the workplace, it is skewed.
 We have roughly 25 percent of women and about 75 percent of men currently.
 Paternity leave is going to hit the budgets a lot more.

 Leaders have to think about structuring diversity, not around cost, but around impact.

 Inclusivity needs to be made for all genders equally and there should be fair treatment.

 You are not going to break your business by being fair, or adding a creche facility and creating paternity leave will not impact your business.
-It makes an organisation stronger and motivates employees to work better.
+It makes an organization stronger and motivates employees to work better.

 When I engage with a company I usually ask them – do you have a budget?
 For me, a budget demonstrates the intent to do things.

-A visually impaired person, may need a braille laptop, or a person, who is deaf may need captioning services.
+A visually impaired person may need a braille laptop, or a person, who is deaf may need captioning services.
 Leaders must think through how diversity is implemented rather than stating that they have diversity in their hiring.

 I really urge all CFOs, and finance people to look at it as an investment and put their money out there for impact.